 Thus, the main purpose of our work is to clarify the physical meaning of the components of the zilch tensor.
 We demonstrate that the remaining components of the Lipkin tensor also encode information about the chiral properties of the electromagnetic field.
 Unlike the optical chirality density, these components are explicitly tied to the spatial directions and coordinate axes of the system and therefore describe anisotropic aspects of electromagnetic chirality.

 To clarify the physical meaning of the Lipkin tensor components, we develop an interpretation framework based on earlier approaches to optical activity and electromagnetic chirality.
-In particular, we follow the formalism introduced by Tang and Cohen~\cite{Tang2010} and Fedorov~\cite{Fedorov} and establish a direct connection between the optical activity tensor of matter and the electromagnetic Lipkin tensor of the field.
-Group-theoretical methods are employed to analyze the symmetry properties of the electromagnetic field and to identify how individual tensor components correspond to distinct chiral characteristics.
+In particular, we follow the formalism introduced by Tang and Cohen~\cite{Tang2010}, F. Fedorov~\cite{Fedorov} and L. Barron~\cite{Barron} and establish a direct connection between the optical activity tensor of matter and the electromagnetic Lipkin tensor of the field.
+Group-theoretical methods are employed to analyze the symmetry properties of the electromagnetic field.